From the perspective of NARA’s newest staff member, Communications Director Anna Wilkinson

 Oh, and don’t even get me started on the connotation of the word by-product (a term for many nutritious meat meals) in the court of popular opinion.
 When an animal owner reads that their pet’s food contains chicken by-product, we want that pet parent to think “Great!
 This has the protein and nutrients my dog craves and needs for healthy development!”
 Not, “Ew, isn’t that what bad hotdogs are made with…?”

-But education can change all that.
+But rendering education can change all that.

-We are an industry that greatly reduces food waste, returns clean water to the environment, reduces greenhouse gas (GHG) emissions, saves landfill space, and nutritiously feeds our pets and livestock – just to name a few of rendering’s sustainable impacts.
+Rendering is an industry that greatly reduces food waste, returns clean water to the environment, reduces greenhouse gas (GHG) emissions, saves landfill space, and nutritiously feeds our pets and livestock – just to name a few of rendering’s sustainable impacts.

 In a time when all three pillars of sustainability (environmental, social and economic) are increasingly important to consumers and the public at large, it’s time for us to showcase just how important rendering is to the sustainability and reduced food waste conversation.
 Both drive the choices many of today’s consumers make in what they purchase, and how they live their lives.